dffischer/pkgrepotools/makepkg-expanded.md

   - `-b` _suffix_:
     Specifies a suffix to prepend to the name of the original build script to compose the file name to store the intermediate expanded content to.
 They will always end up in the same directory as the original.

-    The default is _.expanded_, so without any options, the script actually passed to makepkg(1) will be called _PKGBUILD.expanded_.
+    The default is _.expanded_, so without any options, the script actually processed will be called _PKGBUILD.expanded_.

   - `-B`:
     Do not generate a source aurball, just build the given package(s).